 However, much work still needs to be done.
 First, we will conduct further tests on a larger database and experiment various recognition system architectures.
 Then, we will study the use of facial gestures in conjunction with voice recognition and passwording in a multi-modal system.

 VIII.
 ACKNOWLEDGMENTS

-The authors gratefully acknowledge the contribution of the Department of Dental Health and Biological Science, Dental Hospital, Cardiff University.
+The authors wish to thank the Department of Dental Health, Cardiff University for sharing their face database.